 The Violence Prevention Program is a Program of Study.
-You must be accepted first to SSA and then by the individual Program of Study.
-SSA students apply to Programs of Study during the winter of their first year.
+You must be accepted first to SSA and then by the Program of Study.
+SSA students apply to Programs of Study during the fall quarter of their first year.

 Along with a growing awareness of interpersonal violence in our society has come the emergence of a field of services and knowledge base on violence prevention.
 Although responding to interpersonal violence after-the-fact has a long history within social work and allied professions, the emerging field of violence prevention offers exciting new opportunities for social workers to contribute to the growing development of services, programs, and policies aimed at reducing interpersonal violence before-the-fact against children, families, and other vulnerable populations.
 Our Violence Prevention Program prepares students to think strategically and proactively, and to develop the professional knowledge base and competencies enabling them to work across levels and at varied settings, ranging from home- and center-based early prevention services, to school-based youth and domestic violence prevention programs, to advocacy and community-based organizations targeting the prevention of interpersonal violence.